 - Wage subsidies to support apprentices and trainees: from early April, people who employ an apprentice or trainee may be eligible to register for a wage subsidy for 50 per cent of the trainee's wages.

 - Commercial leases: The Government has initiated a code of conduct to help landlords and tenants make 'good faith' arrangements for commercial leases, allowing for rent deferrals and reductions.
 Proportional rent reductions will be based on the tenant’s decline in turnover, therefore sharing burden between landlords and tenants.
-More information is available in the Prime Minister's April 7 update.

 - Casual workers and people experiencing financial hardship who are affected by Covid-19 may be eligible for a Centrelink payment or a one-off crisis payment.